 ---

 The old woman's hair was grey and white in streaks, tied back in a bun.
 Her face was thin and dry as cardboard with deep lines round her nose and mouth.
 One leg was stretched stiffly in a bandage, her heel resting on a coil of rope.
 She was wearing a long brown skirt and a tweed jacket with leather patches on the elbows.
-She still held a slice of bread in her hand.
+She still held a slice of bread in her hand."Well, close the door."

 Helen pulled it shut with a bang.